ContinuousEngineeringProject/terraform-google-factory/docs/contributors/REVIEWING.md

 1. Make the pull request
 1. `@ceProject-bot` assigns reviewers

-1. If you're **not** a member of the HillSheep Studios organization, a Reviewer Member checks that the pull request is safe to test.
+1. If you're **not** a member of the Continuous Engineering Project organization, a Reviewer Member checks that the pull request is safe to test.
 If so, they comment `/ok-to-test`.
 Pull requests by HillSheep Studios organization members do not need this step.
 Now the pull request is considered to be trusted, and the pre-submit tests will run:

     1. Automatic tests run.
     1. If tests fail, resolve issues by pushing edits to your pull request branch